10D BIM: what does it mean and why it is so important in improving productivity in the construction industry

 In this article, I’ll be introducing you to 10D BIM, the dimension of BIM that integrates all the various aspects of project digitization to promote productivity and industrialization of the AEC sector (architecture, engineering and construction).

 As we know, the “dimensions of BIM” specify the aspects that come into play during the digitization process of a building asset, from graphic representation (2D, 3D) to industrialization process management (10D).
-To manage all aspects of the design, construction and maintenance process, I suggest you try a BIM management system straight away to get your hands on these new revolutionary tools proving a seamless transition from 2D to 3D BIM models and see for yourself how it can give you all the right advantages to boost both productivity and the quality of your work.
+If you are not yet familiar with BIM technology, I would really suggest you try a BIM management system straight away to get your hands on these new revolutionary tools proving a seamless transition from 2D to 3D BIM models and see for yourself how it can give you all the right advantages to boost both productivity and the quality of your work.

 What’s 10D BIM?